pkdone/books-vue-flask-pymongo/README.md

 VUE_APP_REST_API_LOCATION=http://172.17.0.2:5000/
 ```

+&nbsp;&nbsp;&nbsp;__NOTE__: If you unable to work out, ahead of time, what the IP address of the container will be in your environmnet, just use the example IP address shown above for the moment, and then once you've run step 4 below, follow _TIP 3_ shown in step 4, to see what the IP address really is.
+Then stop the running container (_TIP 4_) and return to this step 1 to change the value of `VUE_APP_REST_API_LOCATION`, before executing all subsequent steps again (steps 2 and onwards).

 2. Generate the Webpack set of static client tier content, ready to be served by a containerised web server (by default this set of generated static resources is placed in the `dist` sub-folder of the `client-tier` folder):
 ```bash
 cd client-tier
 npm run build
 ```

-3. Build the new Docker image, `booksnginxgunicorn`, which will contain the fully configured _Vue.js / Webpack / Nginx / REST / Gunicorn /Flask / Python_ application (this process will use the file _Dockerfile_ located in the root of this project):
+3. Build the new Docker image, `booksnginxgunicorn`, which will contain the fully configured _Vue.js / Webpack / Nginx / REST / Gunicorn /Flask / Python_ application (this process will use the file _Dockerfile_ located in the root of this project - ensure you include the end . [dot] as part of the command):
 ```bash
 sudo docker build -t booksnginxgunicorn .
 ```